How to Clean White Gold Over Silver – Cleaning Tips & More

 1. Proper Storage

 Store your white gold over silver jewelry in a cool, dry place, away from sunlight and moisture.
+You can buy a jewelry storage box on Amazon for as low as $20.
+Ensure that it has separate compartments for each and every jewelry item to avoid tangling and scratching.
 Use anti-tarnish bags or cloth pouches to protect the jewelry from air exposure and minimize the risk of tarnish.

 2. Regular Cleaning Schedule

-Clean your white gold over silver jewelry at least once a month to prevent tarnish and maintain its shine.
+Clean your white gold over silver jewelry at least once a month to maintain its shine.
 For frequently worn pieces, you may want to clean them more often, especially if exposed to lotions, perfumes, or sweat.
+But don’t over do.
+Cleaning once a month is a good practice.

 3. Avoiding Water

 Avoid any contact with water when you are wearing your white gold plated jewelry.
-Remove the jewelry before swimming, bathing, or applying lotions and perfumes.
+Remove the jewelry before swimming, bathing, laundering, showering and applying lotions and perfumes.
 Chlorine, saltwater, and chemicals in beauty products can all cause damage to the white gold and silver.

 Conclusion